 The easiest way to keep the membranes in the nose from drying out is by keeping the air moist.
 Nick and I both have humidifiers in our rooms.
 They’re great not only for helping with nose bleeds, but they help keep our skin from drying out to help prevent eczema as well.

 While I personally wouldn’t do this as a first step, if your child is having heavy nose bleeds consistently than you probably should talk about it with their pediatrician.
-In some cases they will cauterize the nose to keep the bloody noses from even occurring.
-They actually had to do this for one of my younger cousins and now she doesn’t even get nose bleeds any more.
+In some cases they can cauterize the nose to keep the bloody noses from even occurring.
+They actually had to do this for one of my younger cousins and it completely stopped her nose bleeds.

 Related Health and Wellness Posts